filiperino/agrtoolset/README.md

 # io_export_agr

+**NOTE!
+The add-on is highly untested at the moment.
+There certainly is alot of issues with it so use it at your own risk.**

 Introduction:

 The add-on "io_export_agr" is a temporary set of tools used for a quicker workflow with .agr files.
 It is based upon Darkhandrob's Source-AGR-Import-Export-FBX (AIOX) add-on for blender 2.8, but it has been changed so heavily i decided to put it up on GitHub.